Affiliate links on Android Authority may earn us a commission. Learn more.

 The single 64GB storage SKU is upgradable via its microSD card slot at the cost of one of the SIM trays.
-This is fairly standard for budget phones, though there are other rival devices with higher configurations like the Redmi Note 9 and Realme 7 that come with more storage and RAM for a slight price increase.
+This is fairly standard for budget phones, though other rival devices with higher configurations like the Redmi Note 9 and realme 7 come with more storage and RAM for a slight price increase.

 On a final note, the OnePlus Nord N100 does not support 5G.
-If you want a budget 5G phone from OnePlus you’d need to look at the OnePlus Nord N10 or the main OnePlus Nord.
+If you want a budget 5G phone from OnePlus, you’d need to look at the OnePlus Nord N10 or the new successor in the OnePlus Nord N200.

 Battery: Excellent endurance